PRINT the VCHS Grade by Grade Flowchart

 - Provide information and forms for state and federal financial aid.

-You can learn more about our courses listings through our academic departments.
+You can learn more about our course listings through our academic departments.

 Consult the course change guide if you need a schedule change before meeting with your guidance counselor.